AutoLogicTechnology/autologic-osupdate/README.md

     skip_if_unavailable: false
 ```

 Once you have your custom repositories in place, if any, then you can begin defining "software stacks", which are used to apply groups of packages to your groups of hosts.
-Here is an example set of packs:
+Here is an example set of stacks:

 ```yaml
 autologic_software_stacks: